microchip-pic-avr-examples/avr128da48-cnano-manchester-mplab-mcc/Manchester_Decoder/README.md

 ## Concept

 This project is an implementation of a Manchester Decoder using Core Independent Peripherals (CIPs) by following the interaction between the Timer/Counter type B (TCB), Event System (EVSYS), Configurable Custom Logic (CCL) and Serial Peripheral Interface (SPI) peripherals.
 The encoded data are received through a single data wire.
-The Non-Return-to-Zero (NRZ) signal and clock signal are recovered using the circuit composed of the CIP mentioned above.
+The Non-Return-to-Zero (NRZ) signal and clock signal are recovered using the circuit composed of the CIP.
 The resulting signals are routed to the SPI peripheral which reads the data.
 The decoded data are transmitted further via serial communication.

 The block diagram of this application is presented in the figure below: